-VxRail nodes running vSAN Express Storage Architecture, introduced in vSAN 8.0, are enclosed in a one-node, single-server system running dual-core processors with all NVMe drives.
+VxRail nodes running vSAN Express Storage Architecture, introduced in vSAN 8.0, are enclosed in a one-node, single-server system running single or dual-core processors with all NVMe drives.
 The nodes form a networked cluster with a minimum of two nodes.
 Like the VxRail nodes running vSAN OSA, the first two (if a 2-node cluster) or three nodes must have identical configuration and base networking.
-Unlike the VxRail nodes running vSAN OSA, the homogeneity extends to the restriction of mixing different VxRail series and drive capacities.
+Unlike the VxRail nodes running vSAN OSA, the homogeneity extends to the restriction of mixing different generation of server hardware, VxRail series, and drive capacities.